 Gadgets to help kids sleep on a flight!

-• Shift the sleep pattern before you go: Depending on you rtravel plans, you may want to shift babies sleep pattern by a couple of hours gradually before you go to help them settle on arrival.
+• Shift the sleep pattern before you go: Depending on your ravel plans, you may want to shift babies sleep pattern by a couple of hours gradually before you go to help them settle on arrival.
+I usually start about 5 days before with a gradual shift of 15-30 minutes with our bedtime routine.

 • During the night, if you need to, pack some aluminium foil and a peg, to act as black blinds or keep hotel curtains completely shut.
 Alternatively, purchase some travel black out blinds.